cheokhee/cheokhee.github.io/_posts/2015-1-20-publish-blog-on-github.md

 ---
 layout: post
 title: Publishing a blog on GitHub
+description: Provides a quick start for setting up a website on GitHub using Jekyll.
+Also provides information on running Jekyll locally.
 ---

 I have been looking for a simple and minimalistic approach to publishing a blog.